inemari/HvZ-Frontend/README.md

 ### Prerequisities
 - Visual Studio Code
 - Node.js (20.8.1) <br>
+---
-  Ensure to reboot your pc, and check that the path installation is setup correctly for Node.js.
+- <b>NB!:</b>Ensure to reboot your pc, and check that the path installation is setup correctly for Node.js.

 ### Installation and Setup
 To set up the HvZ Game Management System Front-End on your local machine, follow these steps: